A geometric model of tube categories: The AR-quiver of a tube

 \subsection{Categories of tube shape}

 We refer to~\cite{ars} for background on the theory of finite dimensional algebras and their representations.
-A stable translation quiver $\Gamma$ without multiple arrows is said to be of {\em tube type} if it is of the form $\Gamma=\Z A_{\infty}/n$ for some $n>0$, cf.~\cite[\S 3]{ri}.
+For more information on tubes, see~\cite{ri,ss}.
+A stable translation quiver $\Gamma$ without multiple arrows is said to be of {\em tube type} if it is of the form $\Gamma=\Z A_{\infty}/n$ for some $n>0$, cf.~\cite[\S3]{ri}.
 In that case we say that the tube $\Gamma$ has rank $n$ and we call the additive hull of the mesh category of $\Gamma$ a {\em tube of rank $n$}, denoting it $\Tn$.
 If $C_n$ is a cyclically oriented quiver with $n$ vertices then the category of finite-dimensional nilpotent representations of $kC_n$ is equivalent to $\Tn$ (this follows from~\cite[3.6(6)]{ri}; see also~\cite[III.1.1]{rv}).

 The category $\Tn$ is Hom-finite, abelian, hereditary and uniserial~\cite[\S 3]{ri}.
 We have the duality $\Ext_{\Tn}^1(X,Y)\cong D\Hom_{\Tn}(Y,\tau X)$ in $\Tn$, where $\tau$ denotes the AR-translate.
 We can form its cluster category as in~\cite[\S1]{bmrrt}, obtaining the {\em cluster tube} $\CTn$ of rank $n$ as the orbit category $\D^b(\Tn)/\tau^{-1}[1]$.
 As noted above, Keller's theorem~\cite[\S9.9]{k1} applies, so the cluster tube is triangulated.
 This category has also been studied in~\cite{bkl1,bkl2,bmv}.
 Its AR-quiver is the same as the AR-quiver of $\Tn$ (arguing as in~\cite[Prop.\ 1.3]{bmrrt}).
 To abbreviate we write $\GT:=\Gamma_{\rm AR}(\Tn)$ for the AR-quiver of $\Tn$.